 The DoD agencies involved in this program reserve the right to select for award all, some, or none of the proposals submitted in response to this announcement.
 Due to Government budget uncertainties, no specific dollars have been reserved for awards under this BAA.
-The participating DoD agencies will provide no funding for direct reimbursement of concept paper or proposal development costs.
+The participating DoD agencies will provide no funding for direct reimbursement of whitepaper or proposal development costs.

-Concept papers and technical and cost proposals (or any other material) submitted in response to this BAA will not be returned to the applicant.
+Whitepapers, technical, and cost proposals (or any other material) submitted in response to this BAA will not be returned to the applicant.
 It is the policy of participating DoD agencies to treat all proposals as sensitive, competitive information and to disclose their contents only for the purposes of evaluation.